JenniferSorensen/Memory/README.md

 # Memory
-A Memory game for iOS I implement while watching the Stanford iOS course on ITunes U.
+A Memory game for iOS that I implemented while watching the Stanford Swift course on iTunes U.